GOP plans to repeal Obamacare mandate for health coverage

 Democrats in the Senate Finance Committee marking up the Senate bill were livid at the news, especially after the chairman, Sen. Orrin Hatch, R-Utah, said it was premature to discuss the changes until they were made official.

-Senate Republicans tried to pass a narrow "skinny repeal" bill that would have repealed the individual mandate earlier this year, but it failed after Sens.
-Susan Collins, R-Maine, Lisa Murkowski, R-Alaska, and John McCain, R-Ariz., voted it down.
+Senate Republicans tried to pass a narrow "skinny repeal" bill that would have repealed the individual mandate earlier this year, but it failed after three of them — Susan Collins of Maine, Lisa Murkowski of Alaska and John McCain of Arizona — voted it down.
 It was not immediately clear whether they would support including a similar measure in the tax bill.

 "There are some people who are concerned about including the mandate in the tax legislation, but my gut tells me we will reach a consensus on doing that," he said.
 "It makes too much sense."

-House Republicans are planning to vote soon on their own tax bill, which so far does not include a repeal of the individual mandate.
+House Republicans are planning to vote soon on their own tax bill, which so far does not include a repeal of the individual mandate, despite a push from House conservatives to add the measure.
 Republican leaders in both chambers are hoping to complete a final bill before the end of the year.